Whowong/CHH/GitLab/README.md

 5.9	This stage is only set to run manually.
 You can create a new pipeline then trigger this stage.

+Congrats!
+After your job has finished you should have a new resource group along with an app service inside of it.
+We are going to continue expanding on your pipeline next by deploying your code to the app service.

 ## 6. Continuous Delivery

+We are now going to work on deploying the container to the app service.
+You will need a deployment token first so we will get that created then use the token in our pipeline.

 6.1	First we need to create a deploy token.
 In your project go to “Settings” followed by “Repository”

 6.2	Expand the Deploy Tokens section and enter “gitlab-deploy-token” for the name and check the “Read_registry” scope checkbox.
+Please note the name MUST be “gitlab-deploy-token” as it is referenced by the pipeline provided to you in the later steps.

 6.3	Click “Create deploy token”